skorotkiewicz/freeflow/fluxspeak/README.md

 ### Output example:

 ```
-two roads diverged in a yellow wood
+two roads diverged in a yellow

-and sorry I could not travel both...
+wood, and sorry i could

-and be one traveler long I stood
+not travel both and be . . .

-and looked down one as far as I could
+one traveler, long...

-to where it bent in the undergrowth...
+i stood... . . .
 ```

 ---